springload/metacomponent/README.md

 # Command Line

-MetaComponent 2.1.0 and later installs a `metacomponent-watcher` script in `node_modules/.bin/metacomponent-watcher` that takes two args `indir` and `outdir` to watch a directory and output files.
+MetaComponent 2.1.0 and later installs a `metacomponent-watcher` script in `node_modules/.bin/metacomponent-watcher` that takes two args `in` and `out` to watch a directory and output files.
 E.g.

 ```
 node node_modules/.bin/metacomponent-watcher.js  --in some_dir --out some_other_dir